nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useSessionStorageState.md

 # useSessionStorageState
 Custom _useState_ hook implementation using _sessionStorage_, with immutable _getter state_ function and to _remove_ key from sessionStorage.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/useSessionStorageState)

 ## Usage